learn-co-curriculum/cs-traversing-trees-readme/README.md

 In this example, we print the contents of each `TextNode` before traversing the children, so this is an example of a "pre-order" traversal.
 [You can read about "pre-order", "post-order", and "in-order" traversals here](https://en.wikipedia.org/wiki/Tree_traversal).
 But for this application, the traversal order doesn't matter because `TextNodes` don't have children.

 By making recursive calls, `recursiveDFS` uses the [call stack](https://en.wikipedia.org/wiki/Call_stack) to keep track of the child nodes and process them in the right order.
-As an alternative, we can use a `Stack` data structure to keep track of the nodes ourselves; if we do that, we can avoid the recursion and traverse the tree iteratively.
+As an alternative, we can use a stack data structure to keep track of the nodes ourselves; if we do that, we can avoid the recursion and traverse the tree iteratively.

 ## Stacks in Java

 Before we can explain the iterative version of DFS, we have to explain the stack data structure.
-We'll start by talking about the general concept of a stack, which we'll call a "stack" with a lowercase "s".
+We'll start with the general concept of a stack, which we'll call a "stack" with a lowercase "s".
 Then we'll talk about two Java implementations of a stack, which are called `Stack` and `Deque`.

-A stack is a data structure that is similar to a list in the sense that it is a collection of elements that maintains the order of the elements (unlike a `HashMap`, for example, which is coming up soon).
+A stack is a data structure that is similar to a list: it is a collection of elements that maintains the order of the elements.
 The primary difference between a stack and a list is that the stack provides fewer methods.
-In the usual convention is provides:
+In the usual convention, it provides:

 * `push`: which adds an element to the stack.
 * `pop`: which removes the element most recently added.
 * `peek`: which returns the most recent element without modifying the stack.
 * `isEmpty`: which indicates whether the stack is empty.

-Because `pop` always returns the most recently-added element, a stack is sometimes called a "LIFO", which stands for "last in, first out".
+Because `pop` always returns the most recently-added element, a stack is also called a "LIFO", which stands for "last in, first out".
 An alternative to a stack is a "queue", which returns elements in the same order they are added; that is, "first in, first out", or FIFO.

-At first it might not be obvious why stacks and queues are useful: they don't provide any capabilities that aren't provided by lists; in fact, they provide fewer capabilities.
+It might not be obvious why stacks and queues are useful: they don't provide any capabilities that aren't provided by lists; in fact, they provide fewer capabilities.
 So why not use lists for everything?
 There are two reasons:

 1. If you limit yourself to a small set of methods — that is, a small API — your code will be more readable and less error-prone.
 For example, if you use a list to represent a stack, you might accidentally remove an element in the wrong order.
 With the stack API, this kind of mistake is literally impossible.
 And the best way to avoid errors it to make them impossible.

 2. If a data structure provides a small API, it is easier to implement efficiently.
 For example, a simple way to implement a stack is a singly-linked list.
-When we push an element onto the stack, we can add it to the beginning of the list; when we pop an element, we remove it from the beginning.
+When we push an element onto the stack, we add it to the beginning of the list; when we pop an element, we remove it from the beginning.
 For a linked list, adding and removing from the beginning are constant time operations, so this implementation is efficient.
 Conversely, big APIs are harder to implement efficiently.

 To implement a stack in Java, you have three options:

 1. Go ahead and use an `ArrayList` or `LinkedList`.
 If you use an `ArrayList`, be sure to add and remove from the *end*, which is a constant time operation.
+And be careful not to add elements in the wrong place or remove them in the wrong order.

 2. Java provides a class called `Stack` that provides the standard set of stack methods.
-But this class is an old part of Java: it provides an API that is not consistent with the Java Collections Framework (which came later), and it does not handle synchronization as well as more recent classes.
+But this class is an old part of Java: it is not consistent with the Java Collections Framework (which came later), and it does not handle synchronization as well as more recent classes.

 3. Probably the best choice is to use one of the implementations of the `Deque` interface, like `ArrayDeque`.

-"Deque" stands for "double-ended queue" and it's supposed to be pronounced "deck" (although some people say "deek").
+"Deque" stands for "double-ended queue" and it's pronounced "deck" (although some people say "deek").
 In Java, the `Deque` interface provides `push`, `pop`, `peek`, and `isEmpty`, so you can use a `Deque` as a stack.
 It provides other methods [you can read about here](https://docs.oracle.com/javase/7/docs/api/java/util/Deque.html), but we won't use them for now.

 ## Iterative DFS